Henri Collet

+Plaque affixed to No.104, Paris 16th, where the composer Henri Collet (1885-1951) lived.

 Henri Collet (/fr/; 5 November 1885 – 23 November 1951) was a French composer and music critic who lived in Paris.

 Biography

 Born in Paris, Collet first studied at the Conservatory of Music at Bordeaux before going to Madrid to study Spanish literature with Ramón Menéndez Pidal and composition with Felipe Pedrell and Federico Olmeda.
 Later, teachers in Paris included Déodat de Séverac, Gabriel Fauré and Manuel de Falla.
 In 1907, he gave his first public recitals as a pianist in Burgos and Madrid.
 In 1913, he earned his doctorate at the university of Bordeaux with a study about musical mysticism in sixteenth-century Spain.

 Besides composing and writing, Collet taught at the Institut d'études hispaniques and later at the Collège Chaptal.
 He received a number of awards including a silver medal from the Faculté de lettres of the university of Bordeaux (1908), the Prix Pierre Aubry (1913), and the composition prize of the city of Paris for his stage work La Chèvre d'or (1936).